NianWang-HJJGCDX/DSCAN_K-and-DSCAN/README.md

 # PGDN
-Prior Guided Dehazing Network Based on Online Knowledge Distillation
+The relevant code and data of Prior Guided Dehazing Network (PGDN) Based on Online Knowledge Distillation will be available after publication.